-Pros and Cons of Profanity
+Pros and Cons of Swearing at Work

-Although we may be able to tune out the sound of profane language, obscene language is pervasive.
-From the quiet streets, like shown in the photo, all the way to the White House – such words are a part of the speech and culture of almost every segment of the population in the United States and around the world.
+Although we may be able to tune out the sound of profane language, obscenity is pervasive.
+From quiet streets all the way to the White House, such words are a part of the speech and culture of almost every segment of the population in the United States and around the world.

 Nevertheless, cursing has been found to have some benefits at work and in other situations.
-Primarily, swearing tends to build cohesion among low level workers according to some studies.
+Primarily, swearing tends to build cohesion among low-level workers, according to some studies.
 In addition, taboo words can communicate emotion better than normal phrases or words, often assisting an individual with enduring pain.
 Coincidentally, context and culture are essential elements in determining when profanity can be uttered.
 Group familiarity is an essential variable to consider as well before engaging in the use of profane language.
 If uncertainty emerges, then avoidance of the use of profanity is probably the best choice at work.

 As a rehabilitation counselor, I counseled clients on keeping language within the routine boundaries of discussions within the company.
 Also, I worked with students on how to make better decisions when choosing to express themselves verbally.
-Indeed, colorful language does have a time, purpose, and place, but at the job site there are many factors involved in whether engaging in the use of profanity is a worthwhile option.
+Indeed, colorful language does have a time, purpose, and place, but at the job site, there are many factors involved in whether engaging in the use of profanity is a worthwhile option.
 Below are eight `reasons I would often cite to people I worked with on why profane language should be curtailed, at the least, or completely avoided when employed.

 8 Reasons to Avoid Using Profanity at Work

-- Use of Profanity may have an opposite effect – Basically, profane language could make a challenging incident much worse.
+- Use of Profanity may have the opposite effect – Basically, profane language could make a challenging incident much worse.
 Employees may feel the need to defend their actions, leading to more conflict.
 Violence could be the end result.

 - Use of profanity makes a statement about the organization or company – If using profane words is habitual within a company, customers may decide not to conduct business with the firm.
-The business may build a reputation as being disrespectful to the public.
+The business may build a reputation for being disrespectful to the public.
 Profits can suffer as a result.
 In general, people prefer to spend money where they do not have to endure insults.

 - Frequent profanity can indicate a lack of interpersonal skills and/or Leadership Qualities – When profanity is spoken, your ability to problem solve may be questioned.
 For example, people may wonder: If this is how you discuss topics, how can you lead negotiations?
 Can you mediate conflicts?
 Do you have the mental and emotional tools to be a team leader?